gvwilson/thirdbit/src/fiction/iffy/index.md

 Would Aunt Naggie and Honesty and Jeep and Edson spend the rest of their lives wondering what had happened to her?

-Wales heaved the sentry bot off him just as the bot's simple core finally found its target.
+Wales heaved the sentry bot off him just as the bot fired.
 "Gayathri!"
 Wales shouted as Doctor Johel crumpled to the floor.
-He jammed his pistol into the hole where the bot's missing leg would have joined its torso and fired over and over again until the machine went still.
+He jammed his pistol into the hole where the bot's missing leg would have joined its torso and pulled the trigger over and over again until the machine went still.

 Wales scrambled over to the fallen doctor.
 Through blurry eyes,